Saint Maurus: Veneration

 The cult of Maurus slowly spread to monasteries throughout France and by the 11th century had been adopted by Monte Cassino in Italy, along with a revived cult of Placidus.
 By the late Middle Ages, the cult of Maurus, often associated with that of Placidus, had spread to all Benedictine monasteries.
-Maurus is venerated even as far as in India, where he is highly honoured in certain areas of the southern state of Kerala.
+Maurus is venerated even in India, where he is highly honoured in certain areas of the southern state of Kerala.
 A village in Kerala named Koothrappally is dedicated to St Maurus.
-The feast of St Maurus is observed in the parish Church of St Mary, where the villagers irrespective of their religion consider St Maurus as the patron saint of the village.
-Palakunnel Valiyachan who established the Koothrappally Church, constructed a small chapel on St.Maurus in 1890.
+The feast of St Maurus is observed in the parish Church of St Mary, where villagers, irrespective of their religion, consider St Maurus the patron saint of the village.
+Palakunnel Valiyachan, who established the Koothrappally Church, constructed a small chapel on St.Maurus in 1890.
 Thus, the veneration of Maurus at Koothrapply completed the century.